 Finding out that you have been diagnosed with an advanced cancer, or that your cancer has come back, can be devastating.
-At first, you are likely to experience a whirl of powerful emotions.
+At first, you are likely to feel a range of powerful emotions.

-Advanced cancer means your cancer cannot be cured, although you may be offered treatment to try to slow your cancer down.
-You will need to talk very carefully to your own specialist to understand what the diagnosis means for you, what treatment is available, and how treatment may help you.
+Having an advanced cancer usually means your cancer cannot be cured.
+Your doctor may offer you treatment to try to slow the growth of your cancer and relieve symptoms.
+You will need to talk to your own specialist to understand what the diagnosis means for you.
+They can tell you what treatment is available and how it may help you.

 It is important that you feel as well as you possibly can.
-Ask your specialist, GP or hospital nurse about referral to a symptom control nurse.
+Ask your specialist, GP or hospital nurse about referral to a symptom control nurse (also called palliative care nurse).
 These are specialist nurses who can work with you and your doctor to help control your cancer symptoms and improve your well being.

 You can view and print the quick guides for all the pages in the living with pancreatic cancer section.

-Advanced cancer means your cancer cannot be cured.
-Although you may be offered treatments to try to slow your cancer down.
+Advanced cancer usually means your cancer cannot be cured.
+But your doctor may suggest treatment to try to slow its growth and relieve symptoms.

-You will need to talk very carefully to your own specialist to understand
+You will need to talk to your own specialist to understand

 - What the diagnosis means for you